oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab12.md

 3. This takes you to the page from where the system administrator can administer the Key Vault server

-    System administrators will look at and perform configuration for the Key Vault server from this page.
-Administration for the server is grouped by **Network Details**, **Monitoring and Alerts**, **System Configuration**, **Certificates**, and **Network Services**.
+    System administrators are reponsible for most of the system configuration.
+Audit Manager is responsible for setting up Audit Vault integration.

     ![Key Vault](./images/image-2025-09-11-18.48.38-CUSTOM.png "This takes you to the page from where the system administrator can administer the Key Vault server")

 ## Task 12: A quick look at the cluster

-For a quick look at the cluster deployment, here is an example of the server being converted to a cluster node.
-This deployment shows the cluster with the controller node (the first server of the cluster).
-This node will have all the existing keys and will seed the cluster.
+A Key Vault cluster provides continuous availability of your keys to ensure uninterrupted database operations.
+This task will convert a standalone Key Vault server into the first node of a cluster.
+This initial node will contain all existing keys and can be used to create a cluster by adding additional nodes.

 1. Click the **Cluster** tab